DevOps-Represent/from-docker-to-kubernetes/Setup-with-Labs.md

 # Setting up with Labs

 To setup with the Play with Kubernetes environment, simply login [to the Labs website with your Github or Dockerhub credentials](http://labs.play-with-k8s.com/).

+*NOTE: This option comes with a little bit of risk as it can sometimes not work and your virtual environment lasts 4 hours before being destroyed* ☠️

 Once logged in, we'll need to go through a couple of steps:

 ### Create two instances